Insider Buying: Executive Chai - GuruFocus.com

 On May 23, 2023, David Maura, Executive Chairman and CEO of Spectrum Brands Holdings Inc (SPB, Financial), purchased 10,000 shares of the company's stock.
-This move comes as part of a broader trend of insider buying at Spectrum Brands Holdings Inc over the past year.
+This move demonstrates a strong vote of confidence in the company's future prospects and performance.
+In this article, we will take a closer look at David Maura, Spectrum Brands Holdings Inc, and the implications of this insider buying activity.

 Who is David Maura?

-David Maura has been with Spectrum Brands Holdings Inc since 2013, serving as the company's Executive Chairman and CEO.
-He has played a significant role in the company's growth and strategic direction, leading the organization through various acquisitions and divestitures.
-Maura's insider buying activity demonstrates his confidence in the company's future prospects.
+David Maura has been with Spectrum Brands Holdings Inc since 2011, serving in various leadership roles before being appointed as the Executive Chairman and CEO.
+With extensive experience in the consumer products industry, Maura has played a pivotal role in the company's growth and strategic direction.
+His insider buying activity is a strong indicator of his belief in the company's potential for future success.

 About Spectrum Brands Holdings Inc

 Spectrum Brands Holdings Inc is a global consumer products company that offers a broad portfolio of market-leading brands.
 The company operates in four main segments: Home & Personal Care, Global Pet Care, Home & Garden, and Hardware & Home Improvement.
 Some of its well-known brands include Black+Decker, George Foreman, Remington, Nature's Miracle, and Kwikset.
-Spectrum Brands Holdings Inc focuses on delivering innovative and high-quality products to consumers, aiming to enhance their lives and meet their evolving needs.
+With a focus on innovation and customer satisfaction, Spectrum Brands Holdings Inc aims to deliver high-quality products that improve the lives of consumers worldwide.

 Insider Buying Analysis

-Over the past year, David Maura has purchased a total of 10,000 shares and sold 0 shares.
-This recent acquisition of 10,000 shares is a strong signal of his confidence in the company's future performance.
-The insider transaction history for Spectrum Brands Holdings Inc shows a total of 1 insider buys over the past year, with 0 insider sells during the same period.
+Over the past year, David Maura has purchased a total of 10,000 shares and has not sold any shares.
+This insider buying activity is a positive sign for investors, as it indicates that the company's leadership is confident in its future performance and growth prospects.
+Furthermore, the insider transaction history for Spectrum Brands Holdings Inc shows that there has been a total of 1 insider buy over the past year, with no insider sells during the same period.

-Insider buying can be a valuable indicator for investors, as it often suggests that those with intimate knowledge of the company believe its stock is undervalued or poised for growth.
-In the case of Spectrum Brands Holdings Inc, the recent insider buying activity may indicate that the stock is undervalued or that the company's prospects are improving.
+Insider buying can often be a strong indicator of a company's future performance, as it demonstrates that those with the most knowledge about the company's operations and prospects are willing to invest their own money in the stock.
+In the case of Spectrum Brands Holdings Inc, the recent insider buying activity by David Maura suggests that the company's leadership is optimistic about its future growth and stock price appreciation.

 Stock Price and Valuation

-On the day of David Maura's recent purchase, shares of Spectrum Brands Holdings Inc were trading at $72.32 apiece, giving the stock a market cap of $2,948.631 million.
+On the day of David Maura's recent purchase, shares of Spectrum Brands Holdings Inc were trading at $72.32 apiece, giving the stock a market capitalization of $3,034.33 million.
 With a GuruFocus Value of $85.87, the stock has a price-to-GF-Value ratio of 0.84, indicating that it is modestly undervalued.

 The GF Value is an intrinsic value estimate developed by GuruFocus, which is calculated based on the following three factors: